chris-pearce/scally/utilities/README.md

 As mentioned already the most important thing with utilities is knowing how to use them appropriately.

-So if we had a **Modal dialog** component and part of that component was the overlay that sits behind the dialog—covering the entire viewport—we could make use of one of the **Position** utilities: `.u-position-pin-all` which will pin an element—in this case the overlay—to all corners of it's parent—in this case
+If we had a **Modal dialog** component and part of that component was the overlay that sits behind the dialog—covering the entire viewport—we could make use of one of the **Position** utilities: `.u-position-pin-all` which will pin an element—in this case the overlay—to all corners of it's parent—in this case